Squilla mantis

-Squilla mantis is a species of mantis shrimp found in shallow coastal areas of the Mediterranean Sea and the Eastern Atlantic Ocean: it is also known as "pacchero" or "canocchia".
+Squilla mantis, also called the spot-tail mantis shrimp, is a species of mantis shrimp found in shallow coastal areas of the Mediterranean Sea and the Eastern Atlantic Ocean.
+It is also known as "pacchero" or "canocchia".
 Its abundance has led to it being the only commercially fished mantis shrimp in the Mediterranean.

 Description

-Individuals grow up to 200 mm long, and is of the spearer type.
+Individuals grow up to 200 mm long.
+This species is of the spearer type, distinguished by having forelimbs formed into spiked, elongated "spears" used to capture soft-bodied prey.
 It is generally dull brown in colouration, but has two brown eye spots, circled in white, at the base of the telson.
 Other species – including smashers – are also sold in the aquarium trade as Squilla mantis.

-Distribution and ecology
+Distribution and habitat

-S. mantis digs burrows in muddy and sandy bottoms near the coasts of the Mediterranean Sea and adjacent warm parts of the eastern Atlantic Ocean.
-It remains in its burrow during the day and comes out at night to hunt, and in the winter to mate.

 It is found around the entire coast of the Mediterranean, and in the Atlantic Ocean south from the Gulf of Cádiz to Angola, as well as around the Canary Islands, and Madeira.
-It has historically been recorded from the Bay of Biscay and the British Isles, but is not known to occur there any more.
-It is particularly abundant where there is significant run-off from rivers, and where the substrate is suitable for burrowing.
+It has historically been recorded from Galicia, the Bay of Biscay, and the British Isles, but is not known to occur there any more.

+It is particularly abundant on sandy and muddy bottoms where there is significant run-off from rivers, and where the substrate is suitable for burrowing.
 In the Mediterranean, the outflows from the Nile, Po, Ebro and Rhône provide these conditions.
+Spot-tail mantis shrimp are typically encountered to depths of 150 m, with their highest densities commonly occurring in the 50-60 m range.
+Sporadic presence occurs in deeper waters to a maximum recorded depth of 367 m.

+Ecology

+S. mantis digs burrows in muddy and sandy bottoms near coastlines.
+It remains in its burrow during the day and comes out at night to hunt, and in the winter to mate.
+Their feeding activity is strongly linked to the night, and captive specimens tend to refuse food during the day.
+Adults are strongly sedentary.

 The alpheid shrimp Athanas amazone often lives in the burrows of S. mantis, despite being of a similar size to other shrimp which S. mantis feeds on.
 The relationship between the two species remains unknown, although a second similar case has been reported for the species Athanas squillophilus in the burrows of Oratosquilla oratoria in Japanese waters.

+Spot-tail mantis shrimp are opportunistic predators and scavengers that feed on a variety of food sources determined by local availability.
+Common food items include other crustaceans such as crabs and decapods, mollusks such as bivalves and squid, polychaetes, and benthic fishes, alongside algae and other prey.
+The species has been observed following fishing boats to feed on dead animals.
+S. mantis also display cannibalistic tendencies and have been recorded with remnants of conspecifics in their digestive tracts.
+Mantis shrimp have also been recorded feeding on the egg masses of common cuttlefish.